 Investments for Growth Stocks: You can own a piece of a company on the rise.
 Companies raise capital for their own investment by issuing shares of stock to the public.
 After issue, the shares are bought and sold on the open market through stock exchanges.
 When investors perceive that a company’s future earnings prospects are favorable, they will bid up the price of its shares.
 Stock prices generally rise in a growing economy, and decline in a shrinking economy.
 Historically, stock prices have always trended upwards, but the market is always subject to downward swings.

 Government Securities: The U.S. government borrows money in order to finance its debt and expenditures.
 When you purchase a U.S. Treasury note from the government, you are, in essence, loaning it money for which it pays you a fixed rate of interest.
-Because these notes are backed by the full faith and credit of the U.S. government, they are considered to be the safest of investments.
+Because these notes are backed by the full faith and credit of the U.S. government, they are considered to be one of the safest of investments.

 Corporate Bonds: The other way companies raise capital is by borrowing money from investors.
 A company can sell bonds to individuals, and